TheOdinProject/curriculum/react/the_react_ecosystem/fetching_data_in_react.md

 We've only just begun to scratch the surface of data fetching on the frontend.
 Keeping your frontend data up-to-date with the server is a challenging task to accomplish.
 Managing "async" state becomes increasingly complex with each added feature.

 You've already tasted the complexity of data fetching in this lesson.
 Each request has to have a _minimum_ of three states to achieve an optimal user experience: `data`, `loading`, and `error`.
-There's a library called [TanStack Query](https://tanstack.com/query/latest/docs/react/overview) that helps you with data fetching and more.
-It keeps track of all the necessary states for you and has built-in support for major features like caching.

-While Query is a great library to learn, however, we strongly suggest you stick to vanilla React data fetching for all the projects you build in this course.
+Although some libraries can help you with data fetching and more, it is highly recommended to use vanilla React data fetching for all the projects in this course.
 The lessons you will learn while doing so will be invaluable.

 ### Assignment